-- When having the Sentry Key Immobilizer system serviced, bring all vehicle keys with you to an authorized dealer. - Key fob with mechanical flip key must be ordered to the correct key cut to match the vehicle locks.
+- When having the Sentry Key Immobilizer system serviced, bring all vehicle keys with you to an authorized dealer. - Keys must be ordered to the correct key cut to match the vehicle locks.

 SENTRY KEY

 The Sentry Key Immobilizer system prevents unauthorized vehicle operation by disabling the engine.
 The system does not need to be armed or activated.
 Operation is automatic, regardless of whether the vehicle is locked or unlocked.